Angeln: Rivers

 The chain of hills running across Angeln between Husby and Kappeln constitutes the drainage divide between the Baltic and North Seas.
 East of it, small streams mostly called Auen flow towards the Baltic.
 West of it, most streams flow towards the Treene and later the Eider and hence into the North Sea.

 The Treene is the longest tributary of the Eider, and its two headstreams, Bondenau and Kielstau, rise in and flow through Angeln.
 The sources of the Bondenau are in Mohrkirch and in Sörup-Sörupholz.
 At Mittelangeln-Bondebrück the Südensee Au joins the Bondenau.
 The Kielstau rises in Sörup-Schwensby, passes through the Winderatter See and flows into the Bondenau at Großsolt, just before the Bondenau enters the Treßsee.
 Upon leaving the lake the river takes on the name Treene and leaves Angeln to the west.
 It enters the Eider at Friedrichstadt, which in turn enters its extensive estuary, the Purrenstrom, at Tönning.

-The largest river system that flows entirely in Angeln from its sources to its mouth is the system of the Füsinger Au.
-This river is called Loiter Au in its upper course and is formed by the confluence of the Boholzer Au (which is called Wellspanger Au in its upper course) and the Oxbek (which is also called Mühlenau, and whose longest tributary is the Flaruper Au).
-The Füsinger Au flows into the Schlei at Winningmay (municipality of Schaalby), east of Schleswig.
+The largest river system that flows entirely in Angeln from its sources to its mouth is the system of the Loiter Au (also called Füsinger Au).
+It is formed by the confluence of the Boholzer Au (which is called Wellspanger Au in its upper course) and the Oxbek (whose upper reaches are also called Mühlenau, and whose longest tributary is the Flaruper Au), at a place called Kreuzau in Süderbrarup-Brebelholz.
+After the confluence, the river flows in a southerly direction, and after approximately 18 kilometers, it flows into the Kleine Breite of the Schlei at Winningmay (municipality of Schaalby), east of Schleswig.